-- Spend an hour and/or incorporate this survey into your daily social media viewing.
+- Spend an hour and/or incorporate this survey into your daily social media diet.

-- Keep an informal list of topics that are trending.
+- Keep an informal list of trending topics.
 Include this list at the bottom of the notes you will write as outlined below.

-- Of all the content you take in on social media, what percent do you estimate is critical discourse?
+- Of all the social media content you take in, what percent do you estimate is critical discourse?
 Compared for example, to commercially-driven content.

-- Select two distinct issues/themes to write about and post.
+- Select two issues/themes to write about and post.

 - Search for topics about which you are especially concerned.

 - In whatever online iteration they appear, e.g. Twitter post, upload these two to your rolling Google doc.
 This could be in the form of a screen shot.